0245861155-myseneca/CSN400-Capstone/checkpoint2/README.md

 #### A. 'Feature' branches are used for devopling new features or major changes
 #### A. 'Release'  branches are created when enough features have accumulated or the next release time frame comes near
 #### A. 'Hotfix' branches are use to quicly repair major problems found after the release

+### 3. What are the best practices in working with release branches?

+#### A. Some best practices for release branches include creating them close to the actual release, applying changes to both the release and main branches, and merging changes from earlier versions.
+Release branching is important for supporting versioned software and changes in earlier versions may need to be merged to later release branches.